 Hoop Dreams Come True For South Sudanese Wheelchair Player

-"I was like, 'Wow, I can actually do this!,' " Malat Wei says, remembering his first time trying wheelchair basketball.
+"I was like, 'Wow, I can actually do this!' " Malat Lueth Wei says, remembering his first time trying wheelchair basketball.

+And in 2018, he returned to his homeland of South Sudan, where he helped introduce the game to its disabled population.

 Wei was born in what is now South Sudan and diagnosed with polio at age 3.
 His father went missing during the civil wars leading to the country's eventual independence in 2011.
 During those volatile times, their family ended up at a refugee camp in Ethiopia, where Wei remembers crawling around on his arms on dirt roads before getting a wheelchair.
-When he was 12, his family moved to Houston, Texas.
+When he was 12, his family moved to Houston.

 He had a tough time adjusting in the United States.
-It was quite late in his childhood to make such a huge move, and he was Eenrolled in sixth grade, he despite kneowing very little English.
+It was quite late in his childhood to make such a huge move, and he was enrolled in sixth grade despite knowing very little English.
 Some kids made fun of him, but a more accepting group introduced him to the sport that would change the trajectory of his life.

-"I used to go to the park with the with the community kids, with all the children in the neighborhood... to go play basketball with them," Wei says.
-He was the only one shooting from a wheelchair.hared.
+"I used to go to the park with the with the community kids, with all the children in the neighborhood ... to go play basketball with them," Wei says.
+He was the only one shooting from a wheelchair.
 "The fact that they actually treated me as equal and not somebody less, you know, that's where everything started."

 Eventually, a friend began looking into local wheelchair basketball facilities.
-Wei got in, trained hard, started traveling with a local team to competitions, and things took off from there.
+Wei got in, trained hard and started traveling with a local team to competitions, and things took off from there.

-Wei, 24, loves being in the gym, flying across the court in the specialized wheelchair designed to move fast and turn easily.
+Wei, 25, loves being in the gym, flying across the court in a specialized wheelchair designed to move fast and turn easily.
 The games are incredibly intense, with screeching tires, crashing metal and the impressive coordination and grit of the athletes on display.
 As someone who loved sports so much that he played soccer with his hands at the refugee camp, Wei treasures this opportunity to compete.

 "It means the world to me just to share my message with the world, of what I have accomplished in life, from where I came from, with nothing, not knowing how to read or write English," Wei says.

-His return to Sudan was inspired by the work of another wheelchair basketball star — Jess Markt, who leads international wheelchair basketball programs for the International Committee of the Red Cross (ICRC).
+His return to South Sudan was inspired by the work of another wheelchair basketball star — Jess Markt, who leads international wheelchair basketball programs for the International Committee of the Red Cross.

-Markt was a Division 1 track athlete at the University of Oregon before he was paralyzed from the chest down after a car accident just over 20 years ago.
-He completed physical rehab, earned his degree and started working in communications, but felt something was missing.
+Markt was a Division 1 track athlete at the University of Oregon before he was paralyzed from the chest down after a car accident over 20 years ago.
+He completed physical rehab, earned his degree and started working in communications but felt something was missing.

 Before his injury, basketball was his favorite sport.
 It would be a few years before he gave the wheelchair version a shot.

-"I heard about it," Markt says, "but I didn't know much, and I just kind of thought, 'Is that really going to be as much fun as the basketball I grew up with?'"
+"I heard about it," Markt says, "but I didn't know much, and I just kind of thought, 'Is that really going to be as much fun as the basketball I grew up with?' "

 It turned out to be just as much fun — and far more meaningful than he could have imagined.

-Note: A previous version of this story incorrectly gave Malat Lueth Wei's age as 24.
-He is 25.